drpdiddy/drpdiddy/README.md

-- 👋 Hi, I’m @drpdiddy

-I am writing code to keep myself out of trouble at night.
+Hi, I’m @drpdiddy.
+I write code to keep myself out of trouble at night.

 <!---
 drpdiddy/drpdiddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.